ASUCICREPO/phoenix-pd-gunshot-detection/README.md

 # Description

 Identifying gun incidents in real time can help police, respond faster, identify criminals and reduce gun violence.
 Existing systems are expensive to deploy and operate which prevents some cities from being able to access the solution and to deploy in a large enough area to be effective.
-Existing systems can also take a long-time to provide responding officer with the inncident information which limits an effective response.
+Existing systems can also take a long-time to provide responding officer with the incident information which limits an effective response.

 The ASU CIC and the Phoenix Police Department worked together to reimagine how to develop a solution that would be inexpensive, easy to deploy extensively, reduce societal challenges with how they are used, and turn a gunshot detection alerts into identified offenders.